 In a global context where mobility and the virtual world challenge established identifications with national societies, ethnic groups or religions, Armenians can be considered a good example of a group with a long, cosmopolitan and globalized history.
 The exhibition GRANDCHILDREN, New geographies of belonging intends to look closer at personal and communal affiliations in the Armenian transnation, the mechanisms that empower and nurture the diasporic identities and its patterns of representation as well.
 The today diasporic reality of the Armenians is consequence of different historic events, but no event has influenced the life of Armenians as their tragic fate, their annihilation and deportation under the Regime of the Young Turks in 1915.

-exchanges in the form of exhibitions, symposiums and meetings.
-During these various events, discussions have focused on the potential to build identities beyond national borders, traditions and
+by real exchanges in the form of exhibitions, symposiums and meetings.
+During these various events, discussions have focused on the potential to build identities beyond national borders,

-languages, the relevance of new media as a field to experiment with different affiliations, art as an expression of new tendencies, how to foster solidarity, or strategies to build collectives, etc.
+traditions and languages, the relevance of new media as a field to experiment with different affiliations, art as an expression of new tendencies, how to foster solidarity, or strategies to build

-These artists’ approach to Armenia goes beyond the idea of a nation being geographically or genetically defined.
-Their current reality, result of a process of displacement rooted in the beginning and
+collectives, etc. These artists’ approach to Armenia goes beyond the idea of a nation being geographically or genetically defined.
+Their current reality, result of a process of displacement rooted in

-the end of the twentieth century, is framed through the tension between a plurality of paradoxes: presences and absences, the richness and opportunities posed by multilingualism and cultural
+the beginning and the end of the twentieth century, is framed through the tension between a plurality of paradoxes: presences and absences, the richness and opportunities posed by multilingualism and

-diversity and the cultural spacelessness for “Armenian” contemporary art, the necessity of conserving culture and at the same time the urgent need to shape new cultural landscapes, the chances and
+cultural diversity and the cultural spacelessness for “Armenian” contemporary art, the necessity of conserving culture and at the same time the urgent need to shape new cultural landscapes, the

 The exhibition took place from 01.09 to 01.11.2015 at DEPO (Tütün Deposu, Istanbul-Turkey)